 I searched record shops and book stores for ABBA material.
 Even with the revival, the John Tobler book was the only thing available.
 I talked to Swedish author Carl Magnus Palm by phone.
 He interviewed Benny and Bjorn, Frida & Michael Tretow for his book, an overview of the recording sessions.

 During the ABBA years, Polar Music was on Hamngatan.
-Benny now has a company called Mono Music.
-The address is: Mono Music, Sodrabrobanken 41-A, Skeppsholmen 111-49.
+Benny now has a company called Mono Music, located on the island of Skeppsholmen.

 I went to Mono Music and met Gorel Hanser, the lady who handles ABBA's business.
 It was pouring rain, and I was fighting my umbrella while trying to get inside.
 I met Gorel head on coming through the door.
 She was in a hurry, and I asked for 5 minutes.
 She said she did not have 5 minutes, so I started talking.
 I told her I had come from the United States and had written a book about ABBA.
 That got her interest!
 We went inside and sat down.
 We talked about ABBA.
 She was on her way to work on the box set.
 I showed her my song, "Save The Planet," inspired by Frida.
 Gorel was the most angelic, ethereal person I ever met.
 She was a spirit!
 She said "Kristina" would open in Malmo in October, 1995.